-An enhanced observation method using your sense of touch coupled with gesture drawing.
+A deeper observation method, using the sense of touch coupled with drawing.

 We predominately observe an object with our sense of sight.
 As such, we do not detect many aspects of the object that can only be observed via our sense of touch.
 If we observe an object using more than just our sense of sight, and include the sense of touch (haptics), we begin to gather a lot more data about the three-dimensional form and volume of the object, and as a consequence begin to observe and understand it more completely.